Windows & doors

 - options such as triple pane, low emissivity (low-e) coatings, and insulating spacers will minimize heat loss and condensation problems;

-- frame materials affect the insulation value, strength, maintenance requirements, and longevity of a window and can include wood, metal, fiberglass, or PVC;
+- frame materials affect the insulation value, strength, maintenance requirements, and longevity of a window and can include wood, metal, fibreglass, or PVC;

 - overall window Energy Rating (ER) includes heat flow, air tightness, and solar gain; a higher ER is better;

-- "gas fills" with inert gases, such as argon or krypton, can be used to fill the space between the glass panes; heat does not conduct through inert gases as easily as air, making them better insulators;
+- “gas fills” with inert gases, such as argon or krypton, can be used to fill the space between the glass panes to reduce heat loss;

 - warranties differ from supplier to supplier and window to window; compare before you purchase.

 If you plan an extensive project of sealing, caulking, and weatherstripping ensure your home has an adequate ventilation system.
 Contact a professional HVAC contractor to accurately assess your ventilation system.